 2. Deep freezing:

 This method of fish preservation is used for large periods of preservation.
-It is more effective but costly process.
-Before freezing, fishes are washed properly and kept at a temperature of -18°C for longer period.
-For this process, only the fresh fish in good condition are deep frozen.
-Prior to keep the fish in this process the heads of large fishes are removed and they are also gutted and washed.
-This process is without spoilage and fishes can be kept for a longer period.
+It is a more effective but costly process.
+Before freezing, fishes are washed properly and kept at a temperature of -18°C for a longer period.
+For this process, only the fresh fish in good condition are deep-frozen.
+Before keeping the fish in this process the heads of large fishes are removed and they are also gutted and washed.
+This process is without spoilage and fish can be kept for a longer period.

-This process is lengthy as well as expensive and used for the preservation of only good quality of fishes.
+This process is lengthy as well as expensive and used for the preservation of only good quality fish.
 This process involves two steps, first freezing of the fish and then the second step is drying of fish by sublimation.
-In this technique ice is changed into water vapour without melting.
-By this process the colour and nutritive substances are completely preserved.
-In this technique the fish is frozen at -20°C by keeping them in freezing chamber.
-As soon as freezing is over, the frozen fishes are kept in trays and are transferred to the cabin containing horizontal heating plates for drying in vacuum.
-The fishes are well dried due to hot plates and then they are placed in air conditioned chamber.
+In this technique, ice is changed into water vapor without melting.
+By this process, the color and nutritive substances are completely preserved.
+In this technique, the fish is frozen at -20°C by keeping them in a freezing chamber.
+As soon as freezing is over, the frozen fishes are kept in trays and are transferred to the cabin containing horizontal heating plates for drying in a vacuum.
+The fishes are well dried due to hot plates and then they are placed in air-conditioned chamber.

-Salting is very old and common practice used in fish preservation in India and other parts of the world.
+Salting is a very old and common practice used in fish preservation in India and other parts of the world.
 Salting is nothing but the partial dehydration of fishes by osmosis with sodium chloride.
 Due to intense salting, microbes are killed and diastasis is stopped.
-In this process before salting, the heads of the fishes are removed, gutted and washed and then salted as soon as possible.
-There are different methods of salting such as dry salting, cold salting, light or strong salting.
+In this process before salting, the heads of the fishes are removed, gutted and washed, and then salted as soon as possible.
+There are different methods of salting such as dry salting, cold salting, light, or strong salting.

 (a) Dry salting: In this method, alternate layers of fish and salt are placed.
 This is called dry salting.

 (b) Wet salting or brine: In this process, the fishes are dipped in salty water called brine.
-The brine or salt water is used of two different concentrations.
-In light brine salt concentration is 16% and strong brine is used containing 25% salt.
-After this salt water treatment the fishes are dipped in salt.
+The brine or saltwater is used in two different concentrations.
+In light brine, the salt concentration is 16% and strong brine is used containing 25% salt.
+After this saltwater treatment, the fishes are dipped in salt.

 5. Cold salting:

-In this process, salt and crushed ice is spread on the fishes.
-This process is carried out in cold room only where temperature is maintained at 2 or 3°C. This is also called light cold salting.
+In this process, salt and crushed ice are spread on the fish.
+This process is carried out in a cold room only where the temperature is maintained at 2 or 3°C. This is also called light cold salting.
 A strong salting process is performed at normal room temperature.
 Salting is a very common practice adopted by fishermen near seashores.
 The small-sized fishes are sun-dried and preserved for a longer period.

-(i) Sun curing: It is a little bit advanced method over simple sun drying in which body of fish is opened from the ventral side and viscera and gills are removed.
-Then the fish is washed and salted in ratio of 1: 3 to 1: 8 (salt : fish} which is related with the size of fish.
+(i) Sun curing: It is a little bit advanced method over simple sun drying in which the body of fish is opened from the ventral side and viscera and gills are removed.
+Then the fish is washed and salted in the ratio of 1: 3 to 1: 8 (salt: fish) which is related to the size of the fish.

-(ii) Mona curing: It is similar to sun curing but difference is that no incision is made in the body of the fish to remove the intestine and gills.
-These organs are directly removed from mouth.
-Further, such eviscerated fishes are cleaned, salted and dried as earlier.
+(ii) Mona curing: It is similar to sun curing but the difference is that no incision is made in the body of the fish to remove the intestine and gills.
+These organs are directly removed from the mouth.
+Further, such eviscerated fishes are cleaned, salted, and dried as earlier.

 (iii) Wet curing: It is also like sun curing with the only difference in the packing of salted fish as such.
-This method is used only for fatty fishes.
+This method is used only for fatty fish.

-Canning is expensive process of fish preservation and hence it is not commonly used.
-However, it is widely used in advanced countries like America, France, Japan and Spain.
-This is lengthy, complicated but very advanced process of preservation.
+Canning is the expensive process of fish preservation and hence it is not commonly used.
+However, it is widely used in advanced countries like America, France, Japan, and Spain.
+This is a lengthy, complicated but very advanced process of preservation.
 In this process, the best quality fishes are selected and their heads and viscera are removed.
-Then these eviscerated fishes are treated with brine (salt water), washed, dried and cooked in olive oil.
-This process is used to remove excess of water for 2 to 5 minutes.
+Then these eviscerated fishes are treated with brine (saltwater), washed, dried, and cooked in olive oil.
+This process is used to remove excess water for 2 to 5 minutes.
 Then the cooked fishes are packed in olive oil in tins and sealed and sent to markets.

-The process in which fishes are preserved by the treatment of wood smoke is called as smoking.
-This permits the preparation of delicate specialities.
-While using this method the temperature of smoke and its rate of circulation should be controlled.
+The process in which fishes are preserved by the treatment of wood smoke is called smoking.
+This permits the preparation of delicate specialties.
+While using this method the temperature of the smoke and its rate of circulation should be controlled.
 Smoking is again of two types; hot smoking and cold smoking.
-For cold smoking fishes are dried, salted, exposed to the smokeless fire (38°C) and then processed for real smoke at 28°C.
+For cold smoking, fishes are dried, salted, exposed to the smokeless fire (38°C), and then processed for real smoke at 28°C.

-For the hot smoking process, fresh fishes are used and fishes are subjected at 130°C on strong fire which is followed by smoking at 40°C. The industrial smoking is done in galleries with a smoking installation and a system for the proper circulation of smokes.
-This method was used to preserve the fishes in World War II but it is not recommended in the present day fish industries.
+For the hot smoking process, fresh fish is used and fish are subjected at 130°C on strong fire which is followed by smoking at 40°C. Industrial smoking is done in galleries with a smoking installation and a system for the proper circulation of smokes.
+This method was used to preserve the fish in World War II but it is not recommended in the present-day fish industries.